Configuration Reference¶

 - cacheDB¶

 Absolute path to a SQLite database that contains cache data for speeding up zb.
 This database can be deleted at any time: it exists purely to speed up builds.
-The default is:

 Equivalent to the